 Before you start making money, you’ll need a place to keep it, and that requires opening a bank account.

 Keeping your business finances separate from your personal account makes it easy to file taxes and track your company’s income, so it’s worth doing.
 Opening a business bank account is quite simple, and similar to opening a personal one.
 Most major banks offer accounts tailored for businesses — just inquire at your preferred bank to learn about their rates and features.

 In Massachusetts, banks vary in terms of offerings, so it’s a good idea to examine your options and select the best plan for you.
-Once you choose your bank, bring in your EIN, articles of organization, and other legal documents and open your new account.
+Once you choose your bank, bring in your EIN, Certificate of Organization, and other legal documents and open your new account.